That-Dev-Girl-Sites/jhalabi.com/about/index.md

 ![My daughter and me](/assets/images/family.jpg)

-I am a single mother by choice mother to an **amazing toddler** who definitely keeps me on my toes.
+I am a single by choice mother to an **amazing toddler** who constantly keeps me on my toes.
 She and her collection of dinosaurs are going to take over the world.

-**I have hobbies.** Stop laughing; I really do!
+**I have hobbies.** Stop laughing.
+I really do!
 I both run and bake, because life is all about balance.
 I love live music and try to get as many shows as time and babysitters allow.
 I pretend to knit, by which I mean that I have been working on the same shawl for about 5 years now.
-I am also learning to play the ukulele, but only when my daughter can't hear me, because my skills are not _(yet?)_ up to her standards.
+I am also learning to play the ukulele, but only when my daughter can't hear me.
+My skills are not quite up to her standards _(yet?)_.
 Just wait until I take up the bongos.

 **I love to travel.** I have been lucky enough to visit parts of Europe and the Middle East.
 I have road tripped across a good chunk of the western US and day-hiked in Alaska.
 I have camped at the Falcon Ridge Folk Festival and the RPI hockey line. _(Camping for college hockey tickets is almost like real camping, right?)_